How Military Demonstration Teams Operate

 Demo team members spend significant time engaging with communities at each show.

-Recruiting Impact
+The Recruiting Impact Is Real

-Demonstration teams inspire many young people to pursue military aviation careers.
-The tangible demonstration of what military pilots can achieve motivates potential recruits in ways that advertising cannot match.
+Demo teams inspire countless young people to pursue military aviation careers.
+Seeing what military pilots can achieve in person motivates potential recruits in ways that no advertising campaign can match.
+Follow-up programs connect interested spectators with recruiting resources, turning inspiration into actionable career paths.

-Fat Albert and Logistics
+Fat Albert and the Supply Chain

-Advance Teams
+Advance Teams Do the Groundwork

 Marcus Chen